YuvalBayer/HydrophobicityGraphClassifier/README.md

 ### Pytorch Geometric

-Another environment to create is for Pytorch Geometric which is based on Pytorch.
+Another environment to create is for Pytorch Geometric, which is based on Pytorch.
-For windows, Pytorch Geometric is not available for 1.13 Pytorch version, you got to have Pytorch 1.12.
+For windows, Pytorch Geometric is not available for the 1.13 Pytorch version; you must have Pytorch 1.12.
 Therefore, use the following (according to [Pytorch Doc](https://pytorch.org/get-started/previous-versions/) and [Geometric Pytorch](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html)):

 ```